vuejs/eslint-plugin-vue/docs/rules/require-explicit-emits.md

 # vue/require-explicit-emits
 > require `emits` option with name triggered by `$emit()`

+- :gear: This rule is included in `"plugin:vue/vue3-strongly-recommended"` and `"plugin:vue/vue3-recommended"`.

 ## :book: Rule Details

 This rule reports event triggers not declared with the `emits` option.
 (The `emits` option is a new in Vue.js 3.0.0+)